 - Purple Heart Recipient

-Use the Application for Special Equipment Identification Plate (REG 88) form for the following ID plate:
+Use the Application for Special Equipment Identification Plate (REG 88) form for a special equipment ID plate.

-Use the Motorized Bicycle Instructions/Application (REG 230) form for the following license plate:
+Use the Motorized Bicycle (Moped) Instructions/Application (REG 230) form for a motorized bicycle (moped) plate.

-If your vehicle was stolen and then recovered without both the license plates attached to the vehicle at the time of theft, you cannot get duplicate license plates.
+If your vehicle was stolen and then recovered without both license plates, you cannot get duplicate license plates.
 You must apply for another configuration or regular series replacement license plates.

-If the year sticker for your currently-registered vehicle has been lost, stolen, mutilated, or is illegible, you must request a replacement sticker and pay a substitute fee.
-Submit a completed REG 156 and the fee to your local DMV ( make an appointment for faster service) or mail to the address listed previously.
+If the year sticker for your currently registered vehicle has been lost, stolen, mutilated, or is illegible, you must request a replacement sticker and pay a substitute fee.
+Submit a completed REG 156 and the fee to the address on the form or your local DMV office.
+For faster service, make an appointment at www.dmv.ca.gov.

 Replacement license plates and stickers cannot be issued to vehicles that are not currently registered.
-You may obtain replacement license plates at the time you complete registration renewal.
+You may obtain replacement license plates at the time you complete your vehicle registration renewal.

-If you have not received your license plates and/or stickers and registration card within eight weeks of submitting an application call DMV at 1-800-777-0133 between 8 a.m. and 5 p.m.
-Monday — Friday to verify issuance.
-Submit a completed REG 156 to DMV to obtain replacements.
-There is no charge when the originals were mailed and not received.
+If you do not receive your license plates and/or stickers and registration card within eight weeks of submitting an application, call DMV at 1-800-777-0133 between 8 a.m. and 5 p.m.
+Monday-Friday to verify issuance.
+If originals were mailed and not received, submit a completed REG 156 to the address on the form to obtain replacements at no additional charge.
 You may legally operate your vehicle until you receive your new stickers and registration from DMV (California Vehicle Code (CVC) §4606).
-Law enforcement agencies provide a grace period for receipt of stickers when the registration has been mailed.
+Law enforcement agencies provide a grace period for receipt of mailed stickers, license plates, and registration.